conveyor belt

 Step 3:

+Establish level planes.
+The level planes are horizontal and perpendicular to the primary and secondary planes.
 Measurements from the various planes allow us to determine alignment of stringers, pulleys and idlers, to insure optimized system performance.